 I strolled, took more photos of parks, gardens, statues, and cathedrals.
 The historical lived side by side in harmony with the modern.

 I’m surprised that I did not recognize more of Mainz.
 When I get back to Toronto, I’ll need to have a look at the photos in my album.
 I remembered Mainz but most of the details of my memories have faded.
-Over the years, your memory of the details may fade but the feelings and joy derived from interacting with people and places we love remain forever.
+Over the years, like faded photographs, your memory of the details may grow dim but the feelings and joy derived from interacting with people and places we love remain forever.

-I enjoyed Weiner Schintzel for dinner at Hintz & Kuntz.
-There is seating in front of the restaurant on the cobblestones with a beuatiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
+I enjoyed Weiner Schnitzel for dinner at Hintz & Kuntz.
+There is seating in front of the restaurant on the cobblestones with a beautiful view of the square that houses the Gutenberg Museum and a beautiful cathedral.
 The menu was in German but the staff was really gracious and I had a great time.

 I took the train back to Frankfurt.
-I’ll write a fuller report about Mainz for Cvent Blog and include more photos.
 I wanted to share a more personal side of this visit with you.

 If you’re looking for an unforgettable place to visit in Germany, select Mainz.
 You’ll fall in love with it just as I did so many years ago.
 This love affair was re-kindled today.
 Take a peek at Mainz.